swanandlab/DBscorer/README.md

 2. Background should be glare and shadow free.
 Use diffuse indirect light to avoid shadow and glares.
 Do not use reflective background.
 3. Fill background carefully.
 You need to fill only the part which is from animal.
 4. Crop a rectangular area such that all parts of animal will inside the the selected region while avoiding unnessesary surrounding.
 See the demo video.
+5. Currently, DBscorer is limited by size of the video.
+Please convert or downsample the video in such cases.
-5. Video should be in constant frame rate.
+6. Video should be in constant frame rate.
 If not then convert using ffmpeg or any software that you like.

 It is always good to improve video quality during recording to avoid problems in detection.